cloudiator/colosseum/documentation/api/entities/ComponentHorizontalInScalingAction.md

 Parameter     | Description
 ------------- | -------------
-id            | The id of the ComponentHorizontalInScalingAction to update.
-TODO
+id      | The id of the ComponentHorizontalInScalingAction to update. externalReferences | List of strings as external references. amount | Amount of instances to scale. min | Minimum instances of applicationComponent for this action. max | Maximum instances of applicationComponent for this action. count | Count variable to show how often this action has been triggered. applicationComponent | The id of the applicationComponent that is referenced in this action.

 ###Request Example
 ```
 PUT /api/componentHorizontalInScalingAction/1
 ```
 ```

-TODO
+{
+    "externalReferences":[
+        "some_external_reference"
+    ],
+    "amount":1,
+    "min":2,
+    "max":3,
+    "count":4,
+    "applicationComponent":1
+}
 ```

 ###Response